seanslma/maki/Coding/VBA/Blog/FixCorruptedExcelFile.md

 ```

 ### Replacing low performance Excel functions by more efficient functions
 Excel includes a variety of functions, and some of them are known to be slower than others, especially when dealing with large datasets.

 Here is a list of some slower Excel functions along with alternatives that generally offer better performance:
 - **VLOOKUP/HLOOKUP**: Alternative **INDEX-MATCH**
 - **SUMPRODUCT**: Alternative **SUMIFS** or **SUMPRODUCT with * operator**
 - **COUNTIF**: Alternative **COUNTIFS**
 - **OFFSET**: Alternative **INDEX**
 - **ARRAY FORMULAS**: Alternative: Use **SUMIFS**, **INDEX-MATCH**, or other non-array alternatives
 - **INDIRECT**: INDIRECT can be slow and volatile.
 Avoid using INDIRECT if possible.

-Remember to use `ChatGPT` or `Bard` to help you to conver the formulas to the more efficient alternatives.
+Remember to use `ChatGPT` or `Bard` to help you to convert the formulas to the more efficient alternatives.

 ### Replacing Excel formulas by VBA code
 If your Excel will be used doing complicated work and you find the Excel calculation is still very slow after the modification based on the previous two steps, please consider using VBA scripts instead of Excel formulas to do some of the calculations.

 For example, in VBA we can create a dictionary instead of using the `INDEX-MATCH` functions to lookup values.
 By using VBA scripts, we only need to trigger the calculation when everything is ready.
 Thus we can significantly reduce the amount of calculation required.